synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

             return high_range[i]
 ```

-Earlier I mentioned that those tuples would be used for table lookup.
+Earlier I mentioned that those tuples would be used for **table lookup**.
 This is why the code returns high_range[i], not just i.

 If the above loop did not find a match (none of the HIGH RANGE settings were “OK”), then the loop below runs, checking all 16 possible LOW range thresholds.